sirech/homepage2/src/pages/articles/2019-03-09-aws-iam-an-overview/index.md

 > An IAM role is an IAM identity that you can create in your account that has specific permissions.

+Check out [this article](https://spacelift.io/blog/aws-iam-roles) for a more detailed introduction to roles in AWS.

 <figure class="figure">
   <img src="./images/iam-role.jpg" alt="IAM Role" />
 </figure>